samik1234/samik1234/README.md

 <p align="center">
   <img src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" width="300" alt="Coding Animation">
 </p>

+If you need any further adjustments or additions, just let me know!

 ## 📫 Get in Touch
 Feel free to reach out if you want to collaborate on a project, have any questions, or just want to say hi!